BLACK CANYON OF THE GUNNISON N.P.

 Figure 2 - View of the Canyon immediately south of the South Visitor Center (Tomichi Point).

 Figure 3 - View from Gunnison Point near South Visitor Center showing the Gunnison River and multiple craggy spires due to weathering.

-Figure 4 - View of Painted Wall illustrating the numerous Granitic Pegmatites (1.4 byo) intruded into the older Metamorphic Rock.
-Photo is from the Park Brochure since access to Painted Wall was not available at the time of my visit..
+Figure 5 - View of Painted Wall illustrating the numerous Granitic Pegmatites (1.4 byo) intruded into the older Metamorphic Rock.
+This Wall is the tallest vertical cliff in Colorado.

-Figure 5 - Close-up of a Granitic Pegmatites as exposed on the stairway down to Gunnison Point.
+Figure 6 - Close-up of a Granitic Pegmatites as exposed on the stairway down to Gunnison Point.
 Pegmatites are largely composed of Quartz, Orthoclase Feldspar, and Biotite Mica.